Blueprint Template Files (Blueprint)

 For a list of store-wide variables and their descriptions, visit Store-Wide Global Variables.

 LNG variables are used to display specific text on pages.
 For example, %%LNG_ConfirmYourOrder%% displays as "Please Review Your Order Before Continuing" on a storefront.
+These variables can be deleted and replaced with default text.

 For a list of LNG variables and the text they return, visit LNG Variables.